Hi-Folks/statistics/README.md

 #### Stat::quantiles( array $data, $n=4, $round=null  )
 Divide data into n continuous intervals with equal probability.
 Returns a list of n - 1 cut points separating the intervals.
 Set n to 4 for quartiles (the default).
 Set n to 10 for deciles.
-Set n to 100 for percentiles which gives the 99 cuts points that separate data into 100 equal sized groups.
+Set n to 100 for percentiles which gives the 99 cut points that separate data into 100 equal-sized groups.

 ```php